turtlebot/turtlebot4-user-manual/software/overview.md

 ## Create® 3

-The Create® 3 exposes ROS 2 topics, actions, and services over both WiFi and the USB-C cable powering the Raspberry Pi.
-This gives users access to the battery state, sensor data, docking actions, and more.
-While the Create® 3 can be used with just the USB-C interface, when used with the simple discovery networking configuration, the Create® 3 will require a WiFi connection in order to view the robot model on Rviz or run software such as SLAM or Nav2 from a user computer.
+The Create® 3 exposes ROS 2 topics, actions, and services over the USB-C cable powering the Raspberry Pi.
+This gives users access to the battery state, sensor data, docking actions, and allows velocity commands to be sent from the Raspberry Pi to the Create® 3.

 ## Raspberry Pi 4B

 The Raspberry Pi 4B on both the TurtleBot 4 and TurtleBot 4 Lite comes preinstalled with Ubuntu 24.04 Server, ROS 2 Jazzy, and TurtleBot 4 software.
 The latest TurtleBot 4 images can be found [here](http://download.ros.org/downloads/turtlebot4/).
-The purpose of the Raspberry Pi 4B is to run the TurtleBot 4 ROS nodes, run sensor ROS nodes, use Bluetooth to connect to the TurtleBot 4 controller, access GPIO, and more.
+The purpose of the Raspberry Pi 4B is to run the TurtleBot 4 ROS nodes, run sensor ROS nodes, use Bluetooth to connect to the TurtleBot 4 controller, access GPIO, and connect the robot to your network over WiFi.

 ## User PC